-Respondent shall undergo random, and directed biological fluid or specimen testing as determined by the Board or its designee. -Respondent shall be subject to [a minimum of fifty-two (52)] random tests [per year within the first year of probation, and a minimum of thirty-six (36) random tests per year thereafter,] for the duration of the probationary term. -Any confirmed positive finding will be considered a violation of probation. -Respondent shall pay all costs associated with such testing.-The length of time and frequency of this testing condition will be determined by the Board or its designee.
-If respondent tests positive for a banned substance, respondent shall be ordered by the Board to immediately cease any practice of psychology, and may not practice unless and until notified by the Board.-Respondent shall make daily contact as directed by the Board to determine if he or she must submit to alcohol and/or drug testing.-Respondent shall submit to his or her alcohol and/or drug test on the same day that he or she is notified that a test is required.-All alternative testing sites due to vacation or travel outside of California must be approved by the Board prior to the vacation or travel.
+Nothing precludes the Board from increasing the number of random tests for any reason.

+Any confirmed positive finding will be considered a violation of probation.
+Respondent shall pay all costs associated with such testing.
+The length of time and frequency of this testing condition will be determined by the Board or its designee.
+If respondent tests positive for a banned substance, respondent shall be ordered by the Board to immediately cease any practice of psychology, and may not practice unless and until notified by the Board.
+Respondent shall make daily contact as directed by the Board to determine if he or she must submit to alcohol and/or drug testing.
+Respondent shall submit to his or her alcohol and/or drug test on the same day that he or she is notified that a test is required.
+All alternative testing sites due to vacation or travel outside of California must be approved by the Board prior to the vacation or travel.